How to Make Shokupan Japanese Milk Bread at Home

 Shokupan is a Japanese milk bread baked in a rectangular-shaped mold.
 The inside of shokupan is soft and fluffy, while the crust is crunchy and firm.
 It is the bread most familiar to Japanese people and is the go-to choice of bread for sandwiches and toast.

-Shokupan is a very moisture-sensitive food, and if stored at room temperature, it will become moldy quickly.
-In only 2 to 3 days to be precise.
+Shokupan is very moisture-sensitive food, and if stored at room temperature, it will become moldy quickly.
+In only 2 to 3 days, to be precise.
 If you cannot eat it right away, you can freeze it.
 Shokupan can be stored in the freezer for two weeks to up to one month.

 Whenever you want to eat it, simply heat it in a toaster or oven until your preferred doneness.
 It will taste just like it was freshly baked again!